anvilresearch/connect-docs/getting-started.md

 To work with your Anvil Connect instance locally, it's a good idea to make an entry in your `/etc/hosts` file.
-For example, on a Mac, you'll want to associate the (sub)domain you provided the generator with `boot2docker` IP address.
+For example, on a Mac, you'll want to associate the (sub)domain you provided the generator with the IP address of your Docker host.

 ```bash
 192.168.99.100 connect.example.io